-Hurricane Otto: Families evacuate as storm nears Nicaragua
+Hurricane Otto hits Nicaragua

 Otto formed in the southern Caribbean early this week.
 The storm has steadily strengthened and on Tuesday afternoon became the seventh hurricane of the season in the Atlantic basin.

-If it makes landfall in Nicaragua, it will be the first hurricane to do so since Ida in 2009.
+Otto is the first hurricane to hit Nicaragua since Ida in 2009.

-If Otto makes landfall in Costa Rica, it will be that country's first hurricane landfall in recorded history (since 1851).

-Hurricane season officially ends on November 30, and while the month of November can have named storms, the season is generally winding down.
-Impactful storms are infrequent occurrences, especially this late in November.
+Hurricane season officially ends on November 30, and while the month does sometimes have named storms, the season is generally winding down.
+It's rare to see storms this strong strike this late in November.